BrianWill/byteschool/markdown/gomisc/standard packages.md

 The `reflection` package lets us do such 'runtime discovery' of the types of interface values.
 The *fmt.Println* function, for example, uses reflection to discover the concrete types of its empty interface parameters and thereby create text representations appropriate to each.

+### runtime

+The `runtime` package provides types and functions for interacting with Go's runtime system, such as functions for controlling how goroutines execute.

 ### C, unsafe

-If we compile our code with the special `cgo` tool, our Go code can call functions written in C. To refer to these functions by name, our Go code imports the special package `C`, *e.g.* to call a C function called `foo`, we would refer to it by name by importing package `C` and writing `C.foo`.
+If we compile our code with the special `cgo` tool, our Go code can call functions written in the C language.
+To refer to these functions by name, our Go code imports the special package `C`, *e.g.* to call a C function named `foo`, we would refer to it by name by importing package `C` and writing `C.foo`.

 Unlike Go code, C code is not garbage collected, and C's data types do not exactly match those in Go.
 The `unsafe` package helps us bridge these differences when calling C code from Go.